ELi18-cloud/Gimp-Rss/README.md

 * **Flexible Setup:** Get started quickly with minimal configuration, or dive into advanced settings for a personalized experience.
 * **Feed Management:** Easily add and delete RSS feeds directly within the application.
 * **Integrated Web View:** Quickly jump to the full article on its original website.
-* **Cross-Browser Compatibility:** Defaults to Chrome, gracefully falling back to your system's default browser if Chrome is not found.

 ## Requirements